forged-ui/support/README.md

 For macOS we recommend moving this to the `~/Applications` directory to prevent any strange side-effects.

+## Deployment Hooks

+We connect to Pusher if you want and can listen for Forges deployment hooks.
+You can download the script needed to pass on these deployment notifications to Pusher on our [forge-ui/webhooks](https://github.com/forged-ui/webhook) repo.

+Effecitvely it's a PHP script powered by composer packages which takes the JSON payload from Forge, and passes it on to Pusher, which the Forged UI listens for.

 ## Customising

 To customise the application, you can do so simply by modifying the source-code!